MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/get-data-from-eventstream-in-multiple-fabric-items.md

 Before you start, you must complete the following prerequisites:

-- Get access to a **premium workspace** with **Viewer** or above permissions where your Eventstream item is located.
+- Get access to a **premium workspace** with **Contributor** or above permissions where your Eventstream item is located.
-- For a KQL database or Lakehouse item, get access to a **premium workspace** with **Viewer** or above permissions where your KQL database or Lakehouse item is located.
+- For a KQL database or Lakehouse item, get access to a **premium workspace** with **Contributor** or above permissions where your KQL database or Lakehouse item is located.

 ## "Get data from Eventstream" in a KQL database